 At the core of John’s grassroots pursuit of forgotten black culture is the pianist’s personal collection of rare 19th-and early 20th century printed African Americana.
-This archive, widely respected in the antiquarian book and ephemera world, has been the source for many of the ideas and materials that have filtered into John’s recordings; his literary contributions; his theatrical concert about Blind Tom entitled Will the Real Thomas Wiggins Please Stand Up!; his Chitlin’ Circuit-inspired nightclub show that he calls The John Davis Caravan: Standing At the Crossroads; and his concert version of Halley’s Comet: Around the Piano with Mark Twain & John Davis.
-John’s archive became the basis for Bamboula!
-Black Music Before the Blues, the exhibition of 19th-century printed musical African Americana he conceived and curated in 2017 at Brown University’s esteemed John Hay Library.
+This archive of rare books, sheet music, and ephemera, widely respected in the antiquarian world, has been the source for many of the ideas and materials that have filtered into John’s recordings; his literary contributions; his theatrical concert about Blind Tom entitled Will the Real Thomas Wiggins Please Stand Up!; his Chitlin’ Circuit-inspired nightclub show that he calls The John Davis Caravan: Standing At the Crossroads; and his concert version of Halley’s Comet: Around the Piano with Mark Twain & John Davis.
+In 2017, John’s archive became the basis for Bamboula!
+Black Music Before the Blues, an exhibition of 19th-century printed musical African Americana he conceived and curated at Brown University’s esteemed John Hay Library.

 John Davis Plays Blind Tom has even resonated beyond the world of classical music.
 Two cuts from the album, along with music by avant-garde jazzman, Albert Ayler, were adopted by Lorna Simpson as the soundtrack to the esteemed African-American artist’s signature film installation, Corridor (2003).
 Commissioned by the Massachusetts Museum of Contemporary Art (MassMoca), Corridor (2003) later became the centerpiece of a mid-career retrospective of Simpson’s work that traveled in 2006 and 2007 to the Museum of Contemporary Art in Los Angeles, the Miami Art Museum, and the Whitney Museum in New York.
 Davis’ recording also inspired Bernie Taupin and Elton John to co-write “The Ballad of Blind Tom” for Elton John’s latest release, Diving Board, produced by T-Bone Burnett; singer/songwriter Grant-Lee Phillips to compose “Blind Tom” for his album, Little Moon; and Terry Clarke to write and record “Blind Tom in Hoboken” for the British Rockabilly artist’s CD, Night Ride to Birmingham.
 And a cut from John Davis Plays Blind Tom (alongside those of Ray Charles, Elvis Presley, Nat King Cole, Loretta Lynn, Al Green, Buddy Holly, Erykah Badu, Lightnin’ Hopkins, Ricky Skaggs, Zora Neale Hurston, Joe Tex, The Pilgrim Travelers, and Johnny Winter, among others) was selected for the accompanying CD to the “7th Annual Southern Music Issue” of the Oxford American, the magazine of Southern Culture founded by writer John Grisham and long prized by roots music aficionados.

 John has also added extensively to the literature on Blind Tom and Blind Boone.
 In addition to Will the Real Thomas Wiggins Please Stand Up! and the pianist’s own extensive liner notes to John Davis Plays Blind Tom, Marshfield Tornado, and Halley’s Comet, the supplementary essays in the accompanying booklet to John Davis Plays Blind Tom by the actor, sleight-of-hand artist, and scholar of eccentric performers, Ricky Jay; the neurologist and eminent writer, Oliver Sacks; and the poet, playwright, music critic, and political activist, Amiri Baraka (formerly LeRoi Jones), constitute significant contributions to Blind Tom scholarship by major literary figures.
 John has also written the entry on Blind Tom in the one-volume African American Lives, edited by Henry Louis Gates, Jr. and Evelyn Brooks Higginbotham, and published in 2004 by Oxford University Press in conjunction with the W.E.B.
 DuBois Institute for African and African American Research (now the Hutchins Center for African & African American Research) at Harvard University.
 That same entry appeared with others by John on Blind Boone and Louis Moreau Gottschalk in the landmark, multi-volume African American National Biography, released by Oxford University Press in February, 2008.
-John also co-authored a substantial chapter on Blind Tom and autism for the book, Stress and Coping in Autism, published by Oxford University Press in 2006, and contributed an essay to Merit, Not Sympathy, Wins: The Life and Times of Blind Boone, released in 2012 by Truman State University Press.
+John also co-authored a substantial chapter on Blind Tom and autism for the book, Stress and Coping in Autism, published by Oxford University Press in 2006, and contributed an essay to Merit, Not Sympathy, Wins: The Life and Times of Blind Boone, released in 2012 by Truman State University Press at The University of Missouri.
+Most recently, John crafted the essays for the published catalogue accompanying the exhibition he curated at Brown, Bamboula!
+Black Music Before the Blues.

 Prior to his work with Blind Tom, Blind Boone, and Mark Twain, John had already earned critical praise for his recital debuts at Lincoln Center’s Alice Tully Hall and Wigmore Hall in London, and his regular collaborations with many of the world’s most respected young chamber musicians.
 After solo recitals in San Francisco, Chicago, and St. Louis, he was invited by the U.S. State Department for several tours of Asia and Eastern Europe, during which he appeared as concerto soloist with the Rousse Philharmonic in Bulgaria and became the first American artist in over a half-century to perform in long-isolated Albania.
 John subsequently appeared with the Bombay Chamber Orchestra as part of a nationwide tour of India.
 He has been profiled in countless foreign and domestic print publications, as well as on ABC’s Good Morning America, The Today Show on NBC, and King Biscuit Time, “Sunshine” Sonny Payne’s legendary blues program on KFFA-Radio in Helena, Arkansas that launched the careers of bluesmen Sonny Boy Williamson and Robert Jr. Lockwood.
 And on the heels of his success with Will the Real Thomas Wiggins Please Stand Up!, John charted new territory in Rome, Los Angeles, Boston, and New York, with The John Davis Caravan: Standing At the Crossroads, his Chitlin’ Circuit-inspired nightclub show of black music-influenced piano works.